 Resumes are like that too.

-A resume is a complicated marketing document.
-It is the point of entry into a series of conversations that you must have with representatives of a company in order for them to buy something…you.
+It is the point of entry into a series of conversations that you must have with representatives of a company for them to buy something…you.

 Here is the scenario I see the most.